This page explains the pros and cons of Medicare Advantage also called Part C.

 The Drawbacks of Medicare Advantage:

 Co-Pays & Co-Insurance: Medicare Advantage plans have set co-pays & coinsurance for services as you use them.
 Some services charge co-insurance which is a percentage of the cost of a service, for example, 20% coinsurance.
 Think of it like a menu where you pay $x amount every time you seek care.
 Every payment you make for in-patient and out-patient medical care is credited to your plan’s maximum out-of-pocket.
 If you reach it, the plan pays for the rest according to the plan agreement.
+Services received must be medically necessary and Medicare approved procedures.
+Any prescriptions you administer to yourself at home are not included in your Medicare Advantage/Part C plan’s maximum-out-of-pocket.

-Catastrophic Coverage: Medicare Advantage plans limit your annual maximum out-of-pocket. hat still amounts to a large sum of money many people simply don’t have budgeted for their healthcare.
+Catastrophic Coverage: Medicare Advantage plans limit your annual maximum out-of-pocket.
+That still amounts to a large sum of money many people simply don’t have budgeted for their healthcare.
 It is especially expensive when someone gets sick towards the end of the calendar year because their maximum out-of-pocket limit resets every January 1st.